kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

 ## The State

-To avoid introducing too many conepts in this article, I'll just just the useState hook for setting the posts state.
+To avoid introducing too many conepts in this article, I'll just use the useState hook for setting the posts state.
 It's of course considered forbidden magic as it's not immutable.

 ```tsx
 function Main(): JSX.Element {